Cameron-Programer/Bocchi-Chess/README.md

 # This is a work in progress
-## Not curnty in working condition
+## So many bugs in this code
+The readMe will update when the code is working as expected